GoDaddy’s hidden charges and lack of user-friendliness make it a inferior choice

 But of course, for non-technical people who have zero knowledge about building a website, how would they know better?

-Here are a few items that GoDaddy charges for that are absolutely free in other providers:
+Here are three required GoDaddy payments that are absolutely free in most website builders:

 GoDaddy also promotes a lot of its website builder plans as “necessary” for your website to be fully functional.

-There are also no clear details about what you’re going to get if you opt for one of their SEO packages.
+There are also no clear details about what you’re going to get if you opt for one of their search engine optimization packages.

 What’s even more questionable is that GoDaddy will not suggest nor alter your page for you to increase traffic, which makes you wonder if the whole thing is a scam.

-Here’s a breakdown of where your money goes with GoDaddy:
+Here’s a breakdown of where your money goes with GoDaddy's website builder:

 This means that all sorts of emails, including important ones, are being blocked by GoDaddy’s spam filter!